BuvinJT/distbuilder/docs/ConfigClasses.md

 ## QtIfwControlScript

-QtIFW installers may have a "Control Script" and/or a collection of "Package Scripts".
+QtIfw installers may have a "Control Script" and/or a collection of "Package Scripts".
 The "Control Script" is intended to dictate how the installer *interface*  behaves, and other high level logic pertaining to the installer itself.
 In contrast, "Package Scripts" are intended for applying custom logic to manipulate a target environment when installing